-TRADE

-The Strategic Role of Shipping for European Security

-urope is facing an existential transformation as it strives to meet climate neutrality by 2050 while maintaining industrial leadership at global level.
+The Strategic Role of Shipping for European Security urope facing an existential transformation as it strives to meet climate neutrality by 2050 while maintaining industrial leadership at global level.
 The Green Deal Industrial Plan and the proposed Net-Zero Industry Act have put forward ambitious measures to strengthen Europe's security by fostering green technology manufacturing, green transport, just transition and open trade.
 Shipping is a cornerstone of Europe's security - from energy to food and supply chain security.
-The European shipping fleet is one of the largest in the world, representing 39.5% of the world fleet enabling the EU to play a leading role in the global supply chains.
+The European shipping fleet is one of the largest in the world, representing 35% of the world fleet enabling the EU to play a leading role in the global supply chains.
 Shipping delivers the goods we need, supports EU exports and connects European citizens within Europe and with the rest of the world.

-of the world's fleet

-Shipping is a cornerstone of Europe's security - from energy to food and supply chain security n the past years, the COVID pandemic, the war in Ukraine and the energy crisis have brought to the forefront the strategic role of shipping and seafarers to Europe's security and prosperity.

-Shipping also plays a strategic role in achieving its climate objectives towards the Fit-for-55 target by 2030 and the net-zero target by 2050.
+35% of the world's fleet Shipping is a cornerstone of Europe's security from energy to food and supply chain security n the past years, the COVID pandemic, the war in Ukraine and the energy crisis have brought to the forefront the strategic role of shipping and seafarers to Europe's security and prosperity.
+Shipping also plays a strategic role in achieving its climate objectives towards the Fit-for-55 target by 2030 and the netzero target by 2050.
 Shipping also supports Europe's Net-Zero ambitions by playing a key role in the deployment of offshore renewables in Europe.
 New shipping activities are developing in support of transport of carbon for CCS projects.

-Economic value of European shipping

-The EU controlled shipping fleet is one of the largest and most innovative fleets in the world, representing almost 40% of the world fleet, creating 2 million jobs and employing 685,000 people, contributing 54€ billion each year to the EU GDP.
+A competitive shipping sector means more goods and passengers transported by sea, for example via short-sea shipping, creating a modal shift away from more carbon intensive transport modes Economic value of European shipping The EU controlled shipping fleet is one of the largest and most innovative fleets in the world, representing almost 35% of the world fleet, creating 2 million jobs and employing 685,000 people, contributing 54€ billion each year to the EU GDP.
 European shipping competes on the global stage.
 Global challenges can only be addressed through coherent regulation ensuring a level playing field at international level.
 A fit-for-purpose regulatory and taxation framework is crucial to ensure that EU shipping companies remain globally competitive.
 These regulations should be made handin-hand with the EU shipping industry which stands ready to engage proactively with EU policy makers.
+European Shipowners' Priorities for 2024 - 2029

 CLIMATE AND ENERGY TRANSITION European shipowners are committed to contributing to the EU's goal of becoming the first carbon-neutral continent by 2050 o achieve this, increased emphasis should be put on making affordable clean and safe fuels available and on developing the capacity, access to and infrastructure for green maritime fuels.
 Requirements on fuel suppliers should be included in EU legislation to ensure that enough clean and safe fuels are produced for the maritime sector.

-The implementation of the legislation of the 'Fit for 55' climate package is key to achieving the 2030 climate goals and kickstarting the decarbonisation of the shipping sector, and should be the priority before opening the discussion on new climate targets.
+The 'Fit for 55' climate package is crucial for meeting the 2030 climate goals and initiating the decarbonization of the shipping industry.
+Implementing this legislation should be prioritized before discussing new climate targets.
+Policy Recommendations

-Supporting and prioritising investments in low- and zero-carbon technologies and fuels will be essential.
-The uptake of clean, safe and affordable fuels for shipping should be a clear priority for the EU ETS Innovation Fund, while the 2 billion Euros earmarked for the maritime sector should be allocated through dedicated calls.
+Supporting and prioritising investments in low- and zerocarbon technologies and fuels will be essential.
+The uptake of clean, safe and affordable fuels for shipping should be a clear priority for the EU ETS Innovation Fund, while the 2 billion Euros earmarked for the maritime sector should be allocated through dedicated calls